Variational measurement-based quantum computation for generative modeling: Conclusion and outlook

 \section{Conclusion and outlook}

 In this work, we introduce a variational measurement-based quantum computation (MBQC) approach to generative modeling which makes explicit use of the randomness in MBQC that stems from different measurement outcomes.
 Certain measurement outcomes introduce specific Pauli operators (called \emph{byproducts}) into the computation, which significantly impact the resulting unitary.
-Our model features an additional learning parameter that governs the probability with which we correct for these byproducts such that our generative model effectively becomes a parameterized mixed unitary channel.
+Our model features additional learning parameters that govern the probabilities with which we correct for these byproducts such that our generative model effectively becomes a parameterized mixed unitary channel.
+Importantly, these parameters make use of the classical processing already present in MBQC.
+In particular, they do not require any additional quantum resources such as additional qubits or quantum gates.
+Meanwhile, to have the same number of parameters as the channel model, the unitary model would require adding additional qubits to the quantum computation, or increasing the depth of the computation.
 However, byproducts have the same effect as noise and quickly deteriorate the result of the computation to a maximally mixed state.
-To mitigate the detrimental impact of byproducts, we add a byproduct dependent unitary at the end of the computation (that is, in the language of the standard MBQC model, we retain the adaption of the propagated byproducts at the readout).
+To mitigate the detrimental impact of byproducts, we add a byproduct-dependent unitary at the end of the computation.
 This unitary effectively removes the classical, i.e., Clifford, part of byproducts and only retains the non-Clifford effect on the computation.
-To this end, we express byproducts as an adaption of rotational angles and additional Pauli operators at the end of the computation.
-The latter operators are then corrected in our model while the non-Clifford adaptions to rotations define the effect of randomness in our model.
+To achieve this, we express byproducts as an adaptation of rotational angles and additional Pauli operators at the end of the computation.
+The latter operators are then corrected in our model while the non-Clifford adaptations to rotations define the effect of randomness in our model.

-We demonstrate that our mixed unitary approach to generative modeling outperforms a unitary approach with the same ansatz in two generative learning tasks.
+We demonstrate that our mixed unitary approach to generative modeling outperforms a unitary approach with the same \textit{Ansatz} in two generative learning tasks.
 Moreover, we can show numerically that retaining the byproduct correction at the end of the computation significantly improves the expressivity and controllability of our model.
+In support of our numerical findings, we also provide analytic evidence that learning models based on MBQC with partial byproduct correction can generate probability distributions that a corresponding unitary MBQC cannot.